-'''

-coffeeMachine(Free,Free',Order,Order',Cash,Case,Case',Change,Output) ||
+coffeeMachine(Free,Free',Order,Order',Cash,Case,Case',Change,Output) || check2(Change,Case,Case',Cash)

-check2(Change,Case,Case',Cash)

-'''

-Regarding the dynamic properties, we can combine our methodology with the constraint temporal logic defined in [3,1].
-In the following we illustrate how a dynamic property can be formalized in the tccp logic.
+Regarding the dynamic properties, we can combine our methodology with the constraint temporal logic defined in [4,1] which we illustrate as follows.

-For instance, the property that checks that, whenever the coffee order is given to the machine, the latter eventually produces either the coffee output or the moreMoney output, can be written as follows.
+Consider again property (i) above.
+On one hand, we have to check that, whenever the coffee order is given to the machine, the latter eventually produces either the coffee output or the moreMoney output.
+In the constraint temporal logic this can be written as: